killianmarty/Rank-Based-ABE-PKE/README.md

 ## Introduction

-This algorithm is based on RolloII and add a layer of ABE using cipher text policy with bloom filters.
+This scheme is based on Rollo-II and add a layer of ABE using cipher text policy with bloom filters.
 In this implementation, the RBC-Lib is used.

 ## Installation